-How to convert a string to int in C#?
+How to Convert a String to int in C#?

 The string to int conversion may be required for different reasons.
 Commonly, this is required if you are taking the user input for numbers and this may be taken as “text” or string.
-So, you have to make sure before performing any actions based on that data to convert that string into int, float or other numeric data types.

-In C#, there are different ways of converting a string to int, float, long etc.
+In C#, there are different ways of converting a string to int, float, long, etc.

 • Parse or TryParse methods

-• Using the Convert class methods e.g. ToDecimal, ToInt16, ToInt32, ToInt64 etc.
+• Using the Convert class methods e.g. ToDecimal, ToInt16, ToInt32, ToInt64, etc.

 The example of using Parse/TryParse for string to int conversion